Sweety0916/Data-Science/README.md

-# Data-Science-Intershala-Tranning
+# Data-Science-Internshala-Tranning
-Here we will get all assignment and project that needed in intershala tranning for data science and also notes some small projects.
+Here we will get all assignment and project that needed in internshala tranning for data science and also notes some small projects.
 <center>Complete course on Data Science and Final Project of Internshala.</center>